jasperproject/jasper-client/README.md

 ```

 Among the unzipped products, there is a `.lm` and `.dic` file.
 They basically
 define a vocabulary.
-Pocketsphinx cannot know any words outside of this book.
+Pocketsphinx cannot know any words outside of this vocabulary.
 Supply them to `pocketsphinx_continuous`:

 ```
 $ pocketsphinx_continuous -adcdev plughw:1,0 -lm </path/to/1234.lm> -dict </path/to/1234.dic> -inmic yes
 ```

-Speak into the mic again, but *only those words you have given*.
+Speak into the mic again, *only those words you have given*.
 A much better
 accuracy should be achieved.
 Pocketsphinx finally knows what you are talking
 about.